admineral/OpenAI-Assistant-API-Chat/README.md

-# Comprehensive Code Explanation for the TypeScript and React Application
+# Comprehensive Code Explanation

 ## Overview
-This application, primarily developed in TypeScript and React, features a chat interface that interacts with an AI assistant.
+This application features a chat interface that interacts with an AI assistant.
 It includes various components, functions, and services that handle the user interface, data processing, and API interactions.

 ### `app/page.tsx`: Main Chat Component
 - **Functionality**: Serves as the primary interface for the chat application.